 Educational resources.
 For families starting from zero — no idea how recruiting works, no understanding of the difference between D1, D2, and D3, no concept of what coaches look for — NCSA's webinars and workshops provide a structured introduction.
 If you're a first-generation college family with no network of parents who've been through recruiting, this baseline education has value.

 Profile infrastructure.
 The free profile tool is functional.
 It gives athletes a centralized place to host their information, and the college search tool lets families filter programs by division, location, and major.
-These features aren't unique — SportsRecruits, FieldLevel, and Hudl offer similar tools — but they work.
+These features aren't unique — the same free profile and search tools are widely available — but they work.

 What families actually experience